Internships for Academic Credit

 Many of these opportunities are in the Greater Cincinnnati Area, but students who find internships nationally or internationally may make arrangements to receive credit for such internships as well.
 Students who have taken advantage of the program have often found this kind of experiential learning to be extremely helpful in making career decisions and in adding value to their resumes.

-The second type of internship is offered through the Division of Experience-Based Learning and Career Education (ELCE).
-As a part of the Academic Internship Program through ELCE, students can earn credit for their internship (0-12 credits) by enrolling in INT 3001.
 These credits will count toward the total number of credits needed for graduation.
-3 of these credits can count toward coursework in Political Science (POL) and International Affairs (INTA) if the internship experience is relevant to these major programs.
-Similarly, students enrolled in the International Human Rights (IHR) or Security Studies Certificate (SSTD) certificate programs can have 3 credits of relevant internship experience applied toward their certificate coursework.
+3 of these credits can count toward coursework in Political Science (POL) and International Affairs (INTA) if the co-op experience is relevant to these major programs.
+Similarly, students enrolled in the International Human Rights (IHR) or Security Studies Certificate (SSTD) certificate programs can have 3 credits of relevant co-op experience applied toward their certificate coursework.

 Eligibility: POL and INTA students who want to pursue internships must be in good standing with a 2.00 GPA or higher.
 They must complete successfully at least 18 credits in their major prior to the semester during which they enroll in the Internship course (INT 3001).
 To prepare for the internship and engage in a guided internship search, students are encouraged to register for PD 2070: Professionalism and Purpose.
 To receive credit for the internship, students must register for INT 3001 by contacting the Program Director for Academic Internships, Erin Alanson (erin.alanson@uc.edu).